Etihad Airways is having a busy 2025 after launching flights to 10 new destinations at the start of the year and adding other routes since.

 Abu Dhabi to Addis Ababa, Ethiopia

-Launching: October 1 (Etihad)
+Launching: October 1 (Etihad Airways)

 Etihad will have daily flights to Addis Ababa in October, thanks to a partnership with Ethiopian Airlines.

 Visiting Addis Ababa in the autumn means enjoying the lush, green landscapes left by the rainy season, along with comfortable temperatures.
-October also marks the start of the coffee harvest season, offering travellers a chance to experience Ethiopia’s world-renowned coffee culture at its freshest in traditional cafes and at local farms.
+October also marks the start of coffee harvest season, offering travellers a chance to experience Ethiopia’s world-renowned coffee culture at its freshest in traditional cafes and at local farms.

 Abu Dhabi to Medan, Indonesia

-Launching: October 2 (Etihad)
+Launching: October 2 (Etihad Airways)

 The UAE’s national carrier will fly three times a week to Medan from October 2.